microsoft/turnstile/docs/GETTING_STARTED.md

 The API should return `200 OK`.
 If not, review your `[api_base_url]`, `[api_key]`, and JSON payload then try again.
 If you're still encountering issues, please let us know by [creating a new issue](https://github.com/microsoft/turnstile/issues/new) (if you believe there is a bug within Turnstile causing this issue) or a [new discussion](https://github.com/microsoft/turnstile/discussions/new?category=q-a) (we prefer to support users in the open as a learning channel for other users.)

-Let's take a closer look at the JSON object you just posted and how its properties influence the crea tion of the subscription:
+Let's take a closer look at the JSON object you just posted and how its properties influence the creation of the subscription:

 | Property name | Description |
 | --- | --- |